tarantool/cartridge-java/README.md

         // Cluster client is set up as described above ClusterTarantoolClient clusterClient = ...
         TarantoolClient client = new ProxyTarantoolClient(clusterClient);

+        // Use TarantoolTupleFactory for instantiating new tuples
+        // Pass the field corresponding to bucket_id as null for tarantool/crud to compute it automatically TarantoolTuple tuple = client.getTupleFactory().create(1_000_000, null, "profile_name");
+        // Primary index key value will be determined from the tuple Conditions conditions = Conditions.fromTarantoolTuple(tuple);
+        TarantoolResult<TarantoolTuple> updateResult = profileSpace.update(conditions, tuple).get();

         Conditions conditions = Conditions.greaterOrEquals("profile_id", 1_000_000);
         // crud.select(...) on the Cartridge router will be called internally